kelvinphang01/Fake-News-Detection/README.md

 Then, `data_extract.py` is used to extract and clean the data to be used for this project.
 The output is `final_dataset.csv`.

-The config file `config.yaml` defines the best model chosen after experimentation and model selection, and will be used to train the final model.
+The config file `config.yaml` defines the best model chosen after experimentation and model selection (in this case, Random Forest with 80% train size), and will be used to train the final model by running `model.py`.

 To train the model from the beginning, which includes the step of model selection, remove the values of `algorithm` and `train_size` from the `config.yaml` file, then run `model.py`.

+Finally, the model will be output as `model.pkl`.